Saumya4321/CT-infection-GradCAM/README.md

 # Brain CT Infection Classification with Grad-CAM-Based Interpretability

 ## Project Overview
-This project proposes a CNN architecture for classifying level of infection in Brain CT images.
-Interpretability is given by GradCAM.
+This project proposes a Convolutional Neural Network (CNN) for classifying the level of infection in Brain CT images.
+The model is designed to effectively capture features from medical scans while incorporating Grad-CAM for interpretability, allowing visualization of the regions influencing classification decisions.

 ## Motivation